Fadouchi/autoprocess/README.md

-Autoprocess is a Back Office module that take care of all the daily webshop routines automatically.
+Autoprocess is a Prestashop Back Office module that take care of all the daily webshop routines automatically.
 Also some of the routines that everybody else tell's you is impossible to do automatically.
 It is in most cases a question of creating systematic ways to treat your orders, in order to make it possible to be done fully automatically.

 NOTE: this module is dependent on module https://github.com/michaelhjulskov/manageorderstatus